dimitrilul/dimitrilul/README.md

 # Hi there, I'm Dimitri 👋

 ## About Me

-I'm passionate about mathematics and love exploring the beauty of numbers and equations.
-I enjoy learning and solving complex problems, and I'm constantly seeking to expand my knowledge in this fascinating field.
+I'm constantly seeking to expand my knowledge in this fascinating field.
+That's... it.

 ## Languages I Speak